Lynch08/Pands-Project2021/README.md

 After some initial headscratching google searchs I decided to start at the beginning and have a look at Fishers origial report - this helped a little as it really showed me he was just looking at these 150 flowers as a specific data set and not trying to gleen any information that was not already supplied by the numbers provided to him, even if some of the mathamathics involved was beyond my comprehension.
 From my reading of the original report, i deduced that Fisher was outlining, that by interpreting the data from these 3 species of Iris', we could identify the species of any of these iris' by using the measurements of the Sepal and Petal.
 This gave me a little confidence in the sense that I should just start from the begining with no preconcieved notions about what data was going to show me and just begin to use the skills I had aquired in my short time learning python to generate a picture of what the data was trying to display.
 I could dive into the further uses for how the method of my analysis could be used in other applications at a later time.

-Once I felt I had done adaquete research on what the data was I decided to try some simple code to output some plots, if for nothing else to have some "physical" evidence that I was making progress.
+Once I felt I had done adaquete research on what the data was, I decided to try some simple code to output some plots, if for nothing else to have some "physical" evidence that I was making progress.
 The first decision I had to make was how did I want to have the dataset stored.
 I decided downloading a CSV file of the data was my best option - I was familiar with the CSV format from some light database work I had done in my professional life (importing and exporting data mainly - no real analysis) and this would be the format I would be continuing to use professionaly, so that decision was one of the easier ones I would make.
 From there I did some more research and reviewed some previous labs that had touched on CSV data during the course.
 Once I had downloaded the dataset I began to review the course material provided for reading in CSV files using Python, and of course using internet searchs and tools like [Real Python](https://realpython.com/python-csv/) and [W3Schools](https://www.w3schools.com/python/pandas/pandas_csv.asp) to guide me and give me ideas.

 ### First Analysis